Forlorny/cinemaSeats-training/README.md

 # cinemaSeats-training
-short app to book seats at the cinema for traning
+short app to book seats at the cinema for traning my web dev skills